CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

 ### Generating the Picture with DALL-E 3

-Now that we have really good prompts for image generation being created, lets generate the image!
+Now that we have really good prompts for image generation being created, lets use them to generate the image!

 1. Create a new method called Generate Image: